PennyLaneAI/pennylane/doc/development/adding_operators.rst

 .. note::

-  Check `qml.measurements <https://docs.pennylane.ai/en/latest/code/qml_measurements.html>`_ for
-  documentation on how to create new measurements.
+  Check :doc:`/code/qml_measurements` for documentation on how to create new measurements.

 Abstraction
 ###########